ibm-cloud-docs/account/account_settings.md

 After you enable the EU Supported setting, you can use the **EU Supported** tag to search the catalog for offerings that have EU-supported plans.

-## Enabling the HIPPA Supported setting
+## Enabling the HIPAA Supported setting

-You can choose to enable your account to run sensitive workloads that are regulated under the U.S. Health Insurance Portability and Accountability Act (HIPPA).
+You can choose to enable your account to run sensitive workloads that are regulated under the U.S. Health Insurance Portability and Accountability Act (HIPAA).

 1. Go to **Manage** > **Billing and usage** > **Billing** in the console.
 2. Click **On**.